Stefan Moore: Non-League

 He left English Football League, signing with Conference National side Kidderminster Harriers on a short-term contract in October 2008, following an injury to star striker Justin Richards.
 After staying at the club on rolling monthly contracts, he signed a more permanent deal in January.
 Moore scored his first league goal for Kidderminster Harriers away at Forest Green Rovers on 7 April, where he scored an equaliser for Kidderminster to earn a point.
-However, he made just nineteen appearances in 2008–09 and was later released.
+However, he made just 19 appearances in 2008–09 and was later released.

-Moore joined up with Solihull-based side Silhill, playing with their fourth team Silhill Fourth XI in the Birmingham and District AFA League Division Five, in an attempt to maintain fitness.
-He made his debut in a 4–2 win against Parkfield Amateur Seconds.
+Moore joined up with Solihull-based side Silhill, playing with their fourth team, Silhill Fourth XI, in the Birmingham and District AFA League Division Five, in an attempt to maintain fitness.
+He debuted in a 4–2 win against Parkfield Amateur Seconds.
 He followed this up with a hat-trick against Meriden Athletic the following week in a 6–1 win, helping the Sils' fourth string to a record-high seventh position in the league.
 He then signed for Southern League Premier Division club Halesowen Town.
 In September 2009, Moore was linked with a move to Farnborough, but stayed and managed to score 20 goals in his first 20 league appearances (along with two more in two Southern League Cup matches).
 He ended the 2009–10 season with 39 league goals.

 Moore was the subject of a transfer offer from Brackley Town at the end of the 2009–10 season, with the club offering him a reported £1,000 per week to join them.
-After a season finishing just outside the play-off positions despite facing a 10-point deduction for going into administration, Moore criticised the owners of the club in local newspaper Halesowen News.
+After a season finishing just outside the play-off positions despite facing a 10-point deduction for going into administration, Moore criticised the owners of the club in the local newspaper Halesowen News.
 He claimed that the owners "do not really know what they are doing" and commented on their "lack of ambition".
-Halesowen responded with an official club statement via their official website, stating that they had fined Moore one month's wages for his actions.
-What is more, the club said that they would be reporting two Football League clubs for making illegal approaches to sign Moore.
+Halesowen responded with an official club statement via their website, stating that they had fined Moore one month's wages for his actions.
+Moreover, the club said they would be reporting two Football League clubs for making illegal approaches to sign Moore.